ventinus/webpack2-react-boilerplate/README.md

 ## Deploying to Heroku
 Still a WIP, but project building occurs on staging/production after the deploy which means the webpack packages for building need to be included as dependencies and not devDependencies.
 There is an issue with node-sass so it needs to be rebuilt with each deploy.
 This is handled automatically by the `Procfile` which heroku executes after a successful deploy.
-Normal command: `git push heroku master` or `git push heroku $BRANCH:master`
+Normal command: `git push heroku master` or `git push heroku $BRANCH:master`.
+You can monitor heroku logs after deploy to ensure build succeeds with `heroku logs --tail`.

 ### TODOS